Global marketing strategy is a vital component of a larger plan. It helps your business develop into new markets around the globe.

 - Customize your items according to where you sell them.

 McDonald’s serves ethnic cuisine staples depending on the localization of each franchise.
-For example, poutine in Canada and Crock Brie in Italy.
-That’s how they became a fast-food giant.
+For example, they sell poutine in Canada and Crock Brie in Italy.
+That is how they became a fast-food giant.

 - Are your services or goods culturally objectionable in any way?